Vauxhall, the Oval and Kennington

 It was not particularly easy to get to Vauxhall - at least until Vauxhall Station was opened in 1848 mainly to service the Gardens.
 The nearest Thames bridge was the often very congested London Bridge.
 But there were many boatmen willing to ferry passengers across and along the river, which was much slower moving than now.
 Click here for more information about the history of the River Thames.

-London in fact had three particularly prominent pleasure gardens at Vauxhall, Marylebone and Ranelagh.
-They all thrived as a result of the prosperity of the 1700s which in turn resulted from a relatively stable and democratic British Government and thriving international trade, much of it passing through London.
+The three most prominent London pleasure gardens were at Vauxhall, Marylebone and Ranelagh.
+They all thrived as a result of the prosperity of the 1700s which in turn resulted from a relatively stable and democratic British Government and growing international trade, much of it passing through London.
 As a result, many merchants and professionals found that they had the time and money to visit the opera and pleasure gardens, of which Vauxhall was the most fashionable.
 The Vauxhall gardens therefore became a model for the Tivoli Gardens in Copenhagen, and numerous other pleasure gardens around the UK and Europe.

 Vauxhall also gave the Russians their word for "railway station" which is pronounced "vokzal".
 I am indebted to Professor John Tingley of York University, Toronto, Canada for drawing my attention to the explanation for this in an article by Lucien Tesnière:- Les antécédents du nom russe de la gare” in Revue des études slaves XXVII (1951) pp 255-266.
-Tesnière explains that the "Vauxhall" at Pavlovsk was the destination of the first Russian railway line (from nearby St Petersburg) and so the word Vauxhall became synonymous with railway station.
+Tesnière explains that the "Vauxhall" at Pavlovsk was the destination of the first Russian railway line (built in 1832 from Vitebsky railway station in nearby St Petersburg) and so the word Vauxhall became synonymous with railway station.
 Professor Tingley is not aware that anyone has questioned M. Tesnière's explanation, and it is repeated in all Russian etymological dictionaries.

 Vauxhall Pleasure Gardens were, however, certainly visited by Russians.
 You might like to look at a delightful letter from the Russian historian Karamzin.